-Place the small silver weights on either side of the cart to add more mass.
+Place the small silver weights on either side of the cart, two on each side, to add more mass.
 Repeat all of your velocity measurements and acceleration calculations from Part 2 with this more massive cart.
 Record your findings in a data table as before.